Antidepressants (album)

 Antidepressants is the tenth studio album by English rock band Suede, released on 5 September 2025 through BMG and produced by Ed Buller.
-Preceded by three singles and a live version of the title track, Antidepressants has been described as a post-punk and gothic rock album with themes such as mortality and modern disconnection, and it is intended to be the second in a trilogy of "black and white" albums, starting with Autofiction (2022).
-The album debuted on the UK Albums Chart on number 2 and was critically acclaimed upon release.
+Intended to be the second in a trilogy of "black and white" albums starting with Autofiction (2022), it has been described as a post-punk and gothic rock album with themes such as mortality and human connection in a disconnected world.
+It also sees Brett Anderson occasionally implement spoken word, inspired by contemporary bands.

+Antidepressants was preceded by three singles—"Disintegrate", "Trance State", and "Dancing with the Europeans"—and was succeeded by its fourth single "Sweet Kid" in January 2026.
+The record was critically acclaimed, with critics often comparing it to Autofiction and praising the group for incorporating a modern approach to their music.
+It appeared on several publications' year-end best lists and is currently shortlisted for the 2026 Mercury Prize.
+Commercially, it debuted on the UK Albums Chart at number 2, and it charted in the top 40 of several other countries and territories.

 Background and recording

-After the release of their 2022 album Autofiction, frontman Brett Anderson told the NME that the band was already in the process of writing their next album, saying "The next record that we're planning to write, and have already started, is much more experimental."
-In Mojo magazine, he said that before Autofiction was released, the band had initially intended for its follow-up to take an artier approach: a ballet soundtrack.
-However, upon the album's warm reception, the project was shelved with two of its tracks ("Between an Atom and a Star" and "Life Is Endless, Life Is a Moment") repurposed for Antidepressants.
+In 2025, frontman Brett Anderson revealed in Mojo magazine that before their previous album, Autofiction (2022), was released, the band had initially intended for its follow-up to take an artier approach: a ballet soundtrack.
+However, upon the album's positive reception, the project was shelved, with only "Between an Atom and a Star" and "Life Is Endless, Life Is a Moment" repurposed for Antidepressants.

 In June 2024, before a performance at the Isle of Wight Festival, Anderson and bassist Mat Osman sat down for an interview with Ben Burrell for Absolute Radio, where the former revealed that the band was recording the album.
 In a press release, he said that "If Autofiction was our punk record, Antidepressants is our post-punk record."
-Produced by Suede's longstanding producer Ed Buller, it was recorded between ICP Studios in Brussels, RAK and Sleeper Sounds Studios in London, and RMV Studio in Stockholm, except the deluxe CD bonus tracks which were just recorded at ICP and Sleeper Sounds.
+Produced by Suede's longstanding producer Ed Buller, it was recorded between ICP Studios in Brussels, RAK and Sleeper Sounds Studios in London, and RMV Studio in Stockholm.

 Title and artwork

-The album previously had the working title Broken Music for Broken People, which, like Antidepressants, is the name of a track.
-Anderson had also considered Suppression but decided against it, believing that it was too dark.
-The front cover alludes to a 1962 Vogue photograph taken by John Deakin of the artist Francis Bacon in which he posed shirtless between two slabs of meat; the photo of Bacon is in turn a reference to his painting Figure with Meat.
+The album previously had the working title Broken Music for Broken People, which, like Antidepressants, is also the name of a track.
+Anderson had also considered Suppression, which would have addressed both his feelings of being trapped in a "digital cage" and the "joyous moments" that nonetheless emerge from such suppression.
+He ultimately decided against that title, believing that it was too dark.
+Antidepressants was chosen so that it could take on a more literal interpretation: that in his life, music acts as an antidepressant.
+The front cover alludes to a 1962 Vogue photograph taken by John Deakin of the artist Francis Bacon, in which he posed shirtless between two slabs of meat; the photo of Bacon is in turn a reference to his painting Figure with Meat.